shreyvijayvargiya/Newsletter-Calender-Starter-Kit/README.md

-# Ultimate blog website starter kit
+# newsletter Calender Kit Repository

-### Full stack repository to develop and manage/run your own blogging website
+### Full stack repository to develop and manage/run your own newsletter platform

 ## How to Run Locally